-Is it too late for you to claim an injury for your car accident case?
+Is it too late for you to claim an injury for your car or truck accident case?
 The general rule is: the longer you wait to seek medical treatment after a car accident, the more difficult it will be to prove your injuries.
 The rationale for this view is twofold: (1) if you’re really hurt, why didn’t you see a doctor immediately; and (2) how do we know that your injury was caused by the accident since so much time has passed.

 There are four main reasons why you want to seek medical treatment as soon as possible following a car accident: